Kamu2000/kamu-sms/README.md

 This project uses `nodemon` for running the development server.
 If you have trouble working with nodemon due to permission uses, you can installing `nodemon` globally.

-### Licencing

-As per the deals with Maktro, I own the rights to make the codes open source or resell it to another business company.
-Also, the repository contains MIT License.